cybersharmaji/esharmaji-formatter/README.md

 MIT — free for use, modification, and contribution.

 ### 📌 Roadmap
- ➡️Upload to PyPI for pip install esharmaji-formatter ➡️Add Docker support
+ ➡️ Upload to PyPI for pip install esharmaji-formatter

+ ➡️ Add Docker support

- ➡️GitHub Actions integration
+ ➡️ GitHub Actions integration

- ➡️Plugin system for custom formatters
+ ➡️ Plugin system for custom formatters